datasci611/bios611-projects-fall-2019-cwzhou/project_1/README.md

-Christina Zhou

-In markdown, include the following:

-* A description of the background and the questions you hope to address
-* A description of the data source and three variables you think will be useful
-* A description of the one analysis approach you will take
+---
+title: "Project 1 README"
+author: "Christina Zhou"
+date: "9/25/2019"
+output: html_document
+---

-This data is from Urban Ministries, which focuses on lowering the community's rate of homelessness by providing food, shelter and other resources.
-The data includes variables such as number of people in the family for which food was provided, money provided to clients, etc. I would like to focus my project 1 on trends or correlations, such as do individuals with larger families (food provided for) tend to return to UM more often?
-Or are individuals with babies (diapers) more likely to buy bus tickets to visit than indivudals without need of diapers (assume, no babies).
-This information would be likely useful for UM to analyze who is more likely to make more effort to come find them.
+This data is from Urban Ministries of Durham (UMD), which focuses on lowering the community's rate of homelessness by providing food, shelter and other resources.
+Their website is here: http://www.umdurham.org/.

+The data includes variables such as number of people in the family for which food was provided, money provided to clients and more.
+A full list of variables can be found here: https://github.com/biodatascience/datasci611/blob/gh-pages/data/project1_2019/UMD_Services_Provided_metadata_20190719.tsv.

+In my analysis, I focused on comparison trends between families and single individuals.
+For example, do individuals with larger families (defined based onfood provided for) tend to visit to UM more often?
+Do families take more food than individuals without families?
+This information would be likely useful for UM to analyze who is more likely to make more effort to come find them and how long often they might visit.
+Thus, variables of interest include date, Client file number, food provided for, pounds of food, and self-created variables such as year, number of visits, and family indicator.
-Although these are generic question, I would like to focus on these types of simple comparisons (specifically, just one comparison, although I havent decided which one yet).
-Thus, variables of interst include date, Client file number, merge, and bus ticket/diapers/food provided for, etc.

-One analysis approach to analyze associations I might take is Fisher's Exact test, due to large missing values, so that cell counts might be small.
+The data can be found in the data folder of the project1 folder.
+In the file project1.R in the scripts folder, one can find the entire analysis R script.
+Project1.Rmd contains the R markdown file.
+The output of this file is Project1.html.
+Figures from the output are also in the results folder.